 Employers and sole traders in child-related work have legal obligations around the Working With Children Check.

-The Office of the Children’s Guardian monitors and audits organisations to ensure they are meeting their obligations.
-You can read more about the role of employers.
+The Office of the Children’s Guardian monitors and audits how organisations are meeting their obligations.

 Which organisations are selected for audits